mdtanveeralamgir/react-udemy-3rd/README.md

 210*: useCallBack + memo
     - how can memo not work if a function is passed as prop
-    - how to use useCallback + memo to prevent unnecessary re-render
+    - how to use useCallback + memo to prevent unnecessary re-render 211*: useMemo
+    - How to use useMemo
+    - When to use useMemo
+    - Why not overuse it